yunbinmo/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Saves the sorted records to RecordBook.
   * Pros: Easy to implement.
-  * Cons: The original order of record List is not preserved.
+  * Cons: The original order of record list is not preserved.

 * **Alternative 2:** Creates a temporary sorted records List.
-  * Pros: The original order of record List is preserved.
+  * Pros: The original order of record list is preserved.
   * Cons:  May have performance issues in terms of memory usage.

 ### Sort Appointments Feature